A Survey on Multi-Task Learning: MTL Models

-In many MTL classification problems and models, each task is explicitly or implicitly assumed to be a binary classification problem as each column in the parameter matrix $\mathbf{W}$ contains model parameters for the corresponding task.
-It is not difficult to see that many methods in the feature learning approach, low-rank approach, and decomposition approach can be directly extended to a general setting where each classification task can be a multi-class classification problem and correspondingly multiple columns in $\mathbf{W}$ contains model parameters of a multi-class classification task.
-Such direct extension is applicable since those methods only rely on the entire $\mathbf{W}$ or its rows as a media to share knowledge among tasks but not its columns.
+In many MTL classification problems, each task is explicitly or implicitly assumed to be a binary classification problem as each column in the parameter matrix $\mathbf{W}$ contains model parameters for the corresponding task.
+It is not difficult to see that many methods in the feature learning approach, low-rank approach and decomposition approach can be directly extended to a general setting where each classification task can be a multi-class classification problem and correspondingly multiple columns in $\mathbf{W}$ contains model parameters of a multi-class classification task.
+Such direct extension is applicable since those methods only rely on the entire $\mathbf{W}$ or its rows but not columns as a media to share knowledge among tasks.
 However, to the best of our knowledge, there is no theoretical or empirical study to investigate such direct extension.
-For most methods in the task clustering approach and task relation learning approach, such direct extension does not work since for multiple columns in $\mathbf{W}$ corresponding to one task, we do not know which one(s) can be used to represent this task.
+For most methods in the task clustering and task relation learning approaches, such direct extension does not work since for multiple columns in $\mathbf{W}$ corresponding to one task, we do not know which one(s) can be used to represent this task.
 Therefore, the direct extension may not be the best solution to the general setting.
 In the following, we introduce four main approaches other than the direct extension to tackle the general setting in MTL where each classification task can be a multi-class classification problem.
 The first method is to transform the multi-class classification problem in each task into a binary classification problem.
-For example, multi-task metric learning \cite{pw10,yhl13} transforms into an imbalanced binary classification problem where a pair of data points from the same class is treated as positive and that from different classes is negative.
+For example, multi-task metric learning \cite{pw10,yhl13} can do that by treating a pair of data points from the same class as positive and that from different classes as negative.
 The second recipe is to utilize the characteristics of learners.
 For example, the linear discriminant analysis can handle binary and multi-class classification problems in a unified formulation and hence MTDA \cite{zy11a} can naturally handle them without changing the formulation.
 The third approach is to directly learn label correspondence among different tasks.
 In \cite{qscvp10}, two learning tasks, which share the training data, aim to maximize the mutual information to identify the correspondence between labels in different tasks.
 By assuming that all the tasks share the same label space, the last approach including \cite{yh17a,yh17b,lcwy17} organizes the model parameters of all the tasks in a tensor where the model parameters of each task form a slice.
-Then the parameter tensor can be regularized by tensor trace norms \cite{yh17b} and the tensor norm prior \cite{lcwy17}, or factorized as a product of several low-rank matrices or tensors \cite{yh17a}.
+Then the parameter tensor can be regularized by tensor trace norms \cite{yh17b} and a tensor-variate normal prior \cite{lcwy17}, or factorized as a product of several low-rank matrices or tensors \cite{yh17a}.